theverant/Hysteresis-I/project_overview.md

 # Hysteresis - When Matter Learns to Remember

 **Hysteresis** transforms the secret life of electromagnetic fields into visible entanglement through robotic tentacles that search, discover, and respond to forces around them.
-This kinetic installation explores how matter remembers—the way magnetic domains hold onto their history, creating behaviors that seem almost... personal.
+This kinetic installation explores how matter remembers—the way magnetic domains hold onto their history, creating behaviours that seem almost... alive.

 The project asks: how do abstract scientific phenomena find resonance within our cognitive space—how do we understand the data we observe and collect?
-What emerges is a dialogue between light and movement, where servo-controlled appendages conduct intricate signal exchanges guided by the mathematics of magnetic memory.
+What emerges is a dialogue between light and movement, where electro-mechanical appendages conduct intricate signal exchanges guided by the mathematics of magnetic memory and environmental coupling.
 Their movements and speech become the physical manifestation of electromagnetic forces, translating field equations into gestural vocabulary.

 ### Conceptual Choreography
 - **Electromagnetic Translation**: Converting field equations into gestural vocabulary
-- **Memory Made Visible**: Hysteresis curves become patterns of light that linger and fade
+- **Memory Made Visible**: Hysteresis curves become overlapping patterns of light that linger and fade
-- **Mechanical Intimacy**: Servo movements that search, approach, and align with organic curiosity
+- **Mechanical Intimacy**: Motor movements that search, approach, and align with organic curiosity
-- **Responsive Ecosystems**: Multiple entities creating emergent conversations through proximity
+- **Responsive Ecosystems**: Multiple entities creating emergent conversations through proximity and interaction

 ### Aesthetic Intention
-- **Organic Automation**: Tentacles that move like living things discovering their environment
+- **Organic Automation**: Robots that move like living things discovering their environment
-- **Temporal Accumulation**: Complex behaviors building from simple attraction algorithms
+- **Temporal Accumulation**: Unscripted behaviours building from simple attraction algorithms
-- **Atmospheric Immersion**: LED arrays creating responsive environmental moods that shift with field interactions
+- **Atmospheric Immersion**: Actions creating responsive environmental moods that shift with field interactions
 - **Patient Narratives**: Slow revelations rewarding extended observation

 ## Technical Topology